UBC-CIC/commit2act/docs/UserGuide.md

   - ![alt text](images/adminDashboard/manage_quizzes7.png)
 - The `Question Text` field will be the question that is displayed in step 6 of the Log Action menu, and the inputs to the `Possible Answers` field will be displayed as multiple choice options.
 If multiple answers were marked as correct options, the user will get the question right as long as they select 1 of those options.
   - ![alt text](images/adminDashboard/manage_quizzes8.png)
-- If an action has no quizzes and no fallback text (explained in the Creating An Action section), then a default message will be displayed in the Log Action menu, and the Bonus Question step will be skipped.
+- If an action has no quizzes and no fallback text, then a default message will be displayed in the Log Action menu, and the Bonus Question step will be skipped.
   - ![alt text](images/adminDashboard/manage_quizzes9.png)

 <br>